Terms & Conditions

 You have the right to cancel this contract within 14 days without giving any reason.
 The cancellation period will expire 15 days after the contract was made (usually the day you booked and paid for a course).

-To exercise the right to cancel, you must inform Chris Phillips, Cotswold Academy of Health and Beauty, 24 Thomas Street, Cirencester, Gloucestershire GL7 2BD or [email protected] clearly stating you wish to cancel the contract.
+To exercise the right to cancel, you must inform Chris Phillips, Cotswold Academy- Complementary Health and Sport, 24 Thomas Street, Cirencester, Gloucestershire GL7 2BD or [email protected] clearly stating you wish to cancel the contract.
 You may find it easier to use the cancellation form below, but you don’t have to.

 To meet the cancellation deadline, you just need to send your communication before the cancellation period has expired.